fabiangunzinger/.dotfiles/README.md

 <!--   gets me to `~/dev/projects/dotfiles` from anywhere).
 Combined with the -->
 <!--   in-built fuzzy directory completion of zsh, and the fzt plugin, this makes -->
 <!--   navigation extremely quick. -->

+## nvim setup

+- I use [EditorConfig](https://editorconfig.org) for coding style configuration across projects.
+For my personal use, I store the default configuration in `~/.editorconfig`.
+Whenever I need different configs for a project, I add an editorconfig file with `root = true` in the project directory.
+(Nvim 0.9 has EditorConfig built in, so no plugin is needed for this.)

+- I use `lazy.nvim` as my package manager.

+- For `quarto` autocompletion to work, I need to select the kernel I want to use in the quarto doc, and I need to have the corresponding venv activated when I start nvim.

 ## Useful tools